xuanquang/aws-cloud-architect/KC.md

 Create VPC endpoints in A and C for the individual hosts that need to communicate withe each other.

-7/ B , D false
+7/ B , D false ; C true

 (will move again in 2 weeks; a natural disaster; move a 2nd data center to a temporary facility with internet connectivity; needs a secure connection to the company's VPC that must be operational as soon as possible )

+An AWS Site-to-Site VPN connection can be quickly established cross the internet.
+The connection can be terminated when it is no loner needed.

 VPC endpoints provide an alternate method of accessing AWS services from within a VPC. **They do not connect AWS and an on-premises network**.